uesleibros/wasabi/docs/ARCHITECTURE.md

 ## Maintenance Cycle

-Every call to `WebSocketReceive` triggers an internal maintenance pass via `TickMaintenanceFor`.
+Every call to `WebSocketReceive` triggers an internal maintenance pass via `TickMaintenance`.
 This is the only mechanism for time-based features because VBA does not support background timers.

 ### What Maintenance Checks